openstack-charmers/openstack-bundles/stable/openstack-telemetry/README.md

 # Basic OpenStack cloud

-The `openstack-base` bundle currently deploys a basic OpenStack cloud with these foundational elements:
+The `openstack-telemetry` bundle currently deploys a basic OpenStack cloud with these foundational elements:

 - Ubuntu 20.04 LTS (Focal)